E&O INSURANCE TITLE REPORTS

 Over the past decade, the huge expansion in both modes of broadcast transmission and new channels of distribution of content via cable, internet and satellite has made it virtually impossible to completely control by whom as well as where a television program or film property will be seen.
 Hence, the possibility of potential Title, Copyright and Trademark infringement suits has expanded immeasurably over the past decade.

 In order to avoid lawsuits over conflict due to previously used Titles, the insurer underwriting the financing of the production requires a Title Search.
 The report generated by this search is thus an attempt to reduce the risk of a lawsuit by meeting the insurance application requirements and ensuring as much as is possible the uniqueness of your Title.
-Increasingly, due to the rapid growth of media content spill-over into neighboring foreign markets, Entertainment Lawyers and Insures are requiring basic Title Search coverage in both Canada in the US even if the property is licensed for broadcast into just one of the markets initially.
+Increasingly, due to the rapid growth of media content spill-over into neighboring foreign markets, Entertainment Lawyers and Insurers are requiring basic Title Search coverage in both Canada and the US even if the property is licensed for broadcast into just one of the markets initially.

 Since 1923, the foremost provider of North American Title and Copyright Reports has been Thomson CompuMark.
 Initially known as Thomson & Thomson, the Boston-based firm now has research offices in Washington, Boston, and Montreal, as well as local sales offices in 9 cities across North America, Europe and Japan.
 These capabilities (tied to numerous proprietary Thomson Corp. databases and continuous major capital investment) have enabled Thomson CompuMark to lead the world in Title, Copyright and Trademark research for close to a century!